 We hope that you will support us in writing the Potton Parish Neighbourhood Plan in order to secure Potton’s future.

 The Potton Neighbourhood Plan – the next step is a referendum

 After three years of hard work, Potton Town Council have now submitted their Neighbourhood Plan to Central Bedfordshire Council (CBC).

 As the Local Planning Authority, CBC undertook a publication period of the Neighbourhood Plan to provide an opportunity for all parties to comment on the submitted proposals before the plan goes ahead to Examination.
 The consultation started on Thursday 14th February and ran for a 6 week period, closing at 5pm on Friday 29th March.

-An Independent Examiner, Andrew Ashcroft, has been appointed by CBC and he is currently carrying out a thorough examination of our Neighbourhood Plan.
-All comments received by CBC as a result of their publication period have been passed to our Independent Examiner to be considered.
+An Independent Examiner, Andrew Ashcroft, has been appointed by CBC and he has carried out a thorough examination of our Neighbourhood Plan, and his report is located in the Neighbourhood Plan section of the website.

 This is the Neighbourhood Plan that has been submitted to Central Bedfordshire Council.